zilexa/Homeserver/filesystem/README.md

 &nbsp;
 ## Step 2: Create filesystems
 Make sure you have the correct device path for each drive when you use this command.
-Your OS drive should beon an NVME drive (`/dev/nvmen0p1`), easy to identify and keep out of scope.
+Your OS drive should be on an NVME drive (`/dev/nvmen0p1`), easy to identify and keep out of scope.
 If you followed the hardware recommendation, you only use SATA drives (HDD or SSD) that means the paths will always be like `/dev/sdX`.
 1. Decide the purpose of each of your drives.
-The following purposes are available:
+The following purposes make sense for most users:
     - `data0, data1, data2` etc: drive containing your user and media data.
     - `backup1, backup2` etc: drive containing backups.
     - `parity1, parity2` etc: drive for parity, only when using SnapRAID (read the Filesystem Synopsis).